What Does the Bible Say About Resurrection?

 The teachings of Jesus and the apostles also emphasize the significance of resurrection.
 Jesus spoke about His own resurrection and taught about the resurrection of the dead as a future event where those who have died in faith will be raised to eternal life.
 The apostles, particularly Paul, expanded on this, teaching that belief in Jesus’ resurrection is essential to Christian faith.
 For them, resurrection is not only about life after death but also signifies a transformed, glorified existence in God’s presence.

-See also What Does the Bible Say About Rest?
+See also What Does the Bible Say About the Mind?

 The Bible also discusses the resurrection in the context of final judgment.
 It suggests that all will be resurrected, some to eternal life and others to judgment.
 This view underscores the importance of faith and obedience in this life and the hope of redemption and restoration in the next.